Find out what income protection options are available to you during pregnancy.

-- Generally no. Most insurers will not pay claims relating to pregnancy, giving birth, miscarrying or having a pregnancy termination.
+While most insurers will not pay claims relating to pregnancy, giving birth, miscarrying or having a pregnancy termination you do have the option of pausing your premiums.

 What does income protection cover?